doswelleth-zz/beginners-academy/blog.md

 People should, too, then have the respect of being addressed and appropriated based on their requests.
 These ideas, while free-thinking and info-modern, maximize trust in the individual and minimize the necessity to trust in others.

 It is counterintuitive but this is what strengthens a system and the relationships between individuals within a system over time.

 Strong people enforce strong realities and have the capacity to maintain strong relationships.
 The transition from dependence on trusted-third parties to decentralized crypto-systems maintained by strong participating actors is a work in progress.

 Systems are, after all, easier to design than psychologies.
 However, better systems are required.

 I believe education, mentorship, and good design (better defaults in software and hardware development) are antecedents to this physical pro-form.
 Bitcoin will be the foundational reality of our digital economic epoch.
 Here's why:

 January 2017 saw the beginning of the end of public banking.
-The [ICO ("initial coin offering")](https://cointelegraph.com/explained/ico-explained){:target="_blank"} boom year saw public blockchain experiments [finance their crowdsourced crypto projects with bitcoins](https://www.tezos.com/help){:target="_blank"}.
+The [ICO ("initial coin offering")](https://cointelegraph.com/explained/ico-explained){:target="_blank"} boom year saw public blockchain experiments [financing their crowdsourced crypto projects with bitcoins](https://www.tezos.com/help){:target="_blank"}.

 [Ethereum itself was an ICO](https://blog.ethereum.org/2014/07/22/launching-the-ether-sale/){:target="_blank"} and raised capital using bitcoins, maybe the most successful ICO project to date.
 Ethereum is now the leading platform for building cryptocurrency applications.
 Contrary to many of my contemporaries, I think this is good for Bitcoin.